 Zen Master Shunryu Suzuki

 It may be that the greatest joy in life comes to those egos which do not fight to protect their apparent identities.
 They suffer not when these are attacked, nor do they allow them to be created in the image of another’s thoughts.
 There are those who sense there is nothing of any real substance that can be lost and that there is in fact nothing to lose.
 The external identities we adopt, we know have a beginning and an end, both in the micro-world of thoughts and sensations from moment to moment, and also in the macro-world of matter and energy, life and death.
-Thus they are fleeting and should in fact be seen as utterly inconsequential.
+Thus they are fleeting and should in fact be seen as utterly inconsequential, something like a dream.

-Fortunately, the world of cause and effect, action and reaction, is there to keep the receptive ego in check.
-It is the assistant of one who seeks to realise freedom by divesting their ego of its collection of face-saving and face-preserving techniques.
+Fortunately, the world of cause and effect, action and reaction, is always there to keep the receptive ego in check.
+It is the friend of one who seeks to realise freedom by divesting their ego of its collection of face-saving and face-preserving techniques.
 Sooner or later we all come face to face with that which we do not want to face - and therein lies the opportunity to accept defeat and enjoy the freedom of being truly faceless!

 When your chest is free of your limiting ego,